krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 AWS Global Accelerator solves this by providing you with two static IPs that are anycast from our globally distributed edge locations, giving you a single entry point to your application, regardless of how many AWS Regions it’s deployed in.
 This allows you to add or remove origins, Availability Zones or Regions without reducing your application availability.
 Your traffic routing is managed manually, or in console with endpoint traffic dials and weights.
 If your application endpoint has a failure or availability issue, AWS Global Accelerator will automatically redirect your new connections to a healthy endpoint within seconds.

+Step by step.
+Configuring AWS Global Accelerator to route traffic to two ALBs in different regions:
+- Create your ALBs
+- Create a Global Accelerator
+  - You’ll get two static IP addresses automatically (or can bring your own).
+  - These static IPs are anycast, meaning traffic will route to the nearest AWS edge location.
+- Add Global Accelelator Listeners for the port your application uses (HTTP 80 or HTTPS 443)
+- Add Endpoint Groups
+  - Endpoint Groups correspond to regions.
+  - Add two endpoint groups:
+    - Region A → attach ALB in Region A.
+    - Region B → attach ALB in Region B.
+  - For each group, configure:
+    - Traffic dial: percentage of traffic to that region (e.g., 50%-50% or weighted by capacity).
+    - Health checks: configure a path (like /health) so Global Accelerator knows which ALB is healthy.

 ### Auto scaling vs ELB